 I recently had the pleasure of interviewing Jamie Wheal for the Future Squared podcast.
-Jamie is the co-founder of The Flow Genome Project, alongside Steven Kotler (who wrote seminal books such as The Rise Of Superman and co-wrote Abundance alongside Peter Diamandis).
+Jamie is the co-founder of Flow Research Collective, alongside Steven Kotler (who wrote seminal books such as The Rise Of Superman and co-wrote Abundance alongside Peter Diamandis).

 Jamie and I talked about all of the weird and wonderful things that people do to get them into an optimal psychological state, otherwise known as flow or being in ‘the zone’.
 For more on the flow state and the various previous post.

 We riffed on all manner of things that Jamie and Steven have unpacked in their new book, Stealing Fire, which explores four years of investigating high performers in places such as the Googleplex, Richard Branson’s Necker Island, Red Bull’s training centre and Nike’s innovation team.